sky-noname/SugarScum/README.md

 Game.LoadMod('https://sky-noname.github.io/SugarScum/sugarScum.js');
 ```

-Or, create a bookmark and save the following as the link.
-To open, simply click on the bookmark.
+Or, create a bookmarklet and save the following as the link.
+To load the mod, simply click on the bookmark.
 ```javascript
 javascript: (function () {
     Game.LoadMod('https://sky-noname.github.io/SugarScum/sugarScum.js');